ahnpj/soc-analyst-portfolio/labs/siem/splunk/Lab03-splunk-cyber-kill-chain-investigation/Lab03-splunk-cyber-kill-chain-investigation.md

 I examined the "part_filename{}" field in Splunk to identify any files transferred over the network during the activity.
 The results displayed two filenames: `3791.exe` and `agent.php`, which appear to be executable files in HTTP traffic that were either downloaded or executed on the web server.

-<h4>(Step 2) I needed to confirm if any of these files came from the IP addresses that were found to be associated in objective 2</h4>
+<h4>(Step 2) I had to confirm if any of these files came from the IP addresses that were found to be associated in objective 2</h4>

 - `40.80.148.42`,
 - `23.22.63.114`, or
 - `192.168.2.50`

-I ran the following search query to find out if the `3791.exe` came from any of the the IP addresses in question:
+I ran the following search query to find out if `3791.exe` came from any of the the IP addresses in question:

 ```spl
 index=botsv1